OutSystems/docs-odc/src/eap/manage-users.md

 ## Password Requirements

-The following list shows the minimum password rules y when defining a password.
+The following list shows the minimum password rules when defining a password.

 * The password must be at least 10 characters long
 * The password must contain at least: